samdalvai/AzureDevOps/README.md

 <img src="report/images/docker-stage.png" alt="drawing" width="500"/>
 </p>

 The first job checks the repository code out in order to make it available to the runner, after that the runner tests the current docker and docker-compose version.
-Subsequently the runner logs into DockerHub with a `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` which are the private access credential for the DockerHub repository and are stored as a secret in GitHub, see [GitHub secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) for further details.
+Subsequently, the runner logs into DockerHub with a `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` which are the private access credential for the DockerHub repository and are stored as a secret in GitHub, see [GitHub secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md) for further details.
 At this point the docker-compose image is built and then pushed to the DockerHub repository.

 ## Deployment with terraform